-The number of books on any given Nominee (Wannabe) List will be 75.
 As the list is put together, a sub-committee of 2 to 4 Rosie Committee members will review the submissions to make sure that the list remains balanced—non-fiction, realistic fiction, science fiction, poetry, etc. Once a particular genre has been well-represented, no more nominees will be accepted in that category.
 Requests may be sent out to committee members for suggestions for the missing genres.

 It is preferred that the main characters in a book to be named to the Nominee List be young adult, high school or college age.

 Before a book can be named to the Nominee List, the publication date must be no more than five years previous to the year for which it is being nominated.

 Every effort will be made to find professional reviews of the titles submitted.

 A new nomination form has been created to assist with the creation of the Wannabe List.
 Submissions will now be asked to include title, author, publication date, genre, and at least one reason why the title should be considered.
 The only exception is explained below.